pulumi/docs/content/blog/esc-secret-rotation-with-iac/index.md

 ## A pattern for extending ESC

-ESC does not currently have built-in support for automatic static secret rotation, however, we can take advantage of ESC’s integration with [Pulumi Deployments](https://www.pulumi.com/docs/pulumi-cloud/deployments/) to create an ergonomic way of managing rotation schedules ourselves.
+We can take advantage of ESC’s integration with [Pulumi Deployments](https://www.pulumi.com/docs/pulumi-cloud/deployments/) to create an ergonomic way of managing rotation schedules ourselves.

 We’ll start by defining a custom declarative configuration format for managing a rotation schedule: